Minimizing the Negative Impact of Pest Control in Bangladesh

 Strict monitoring: Bans harmful pesticides like DDT and ensures safe chemicals.

-Quality control: Test all types of pesticides to prevent substandard or harmful ones.
+Quality control: Need to test all types of pesticides to prevent substandard or harmful pesticides.

 Community awareness